 Support for Pupil Premium pupils can mean the school either meeting all costs (local trips) or asking parents to contribute only the deposit (residential trips).
 This means that all pupils, regardless of level of household income, have the opportunity to take part in these extracurricular activities, which in turn broaden their life experiences.
-Examples of trips are: Leicester museum, Hindu temple, Wild Woods music festival and Sacrewell farm.
+Examples of trips are: Hilltop Residential (3 days) Rockingham Castle and local theatre trips.
 Children are also supported through enrichment of their reading material, through selecting a personal book each term.